davemolk/Dave-Project1/README.md

 Move your ship up and down with the up and down arrows.
 Fire your blaster by pushing the space bar.

-## Start and Restart:
+## Start and Reset:

 Click in the lower right-hand corner of the screen ("Click to Begin!") to load the game and start playing.
-The text changes to "Click to Restart" during gameplay and after the game ends.
+The text changes to "Click to Reset" during gameplay and after the game ends.
 Click to wipe the screen and click again to begin anew!

 ## Wraith Behavior